kami9-dev/blockchain-did/README.md

 15. Back in **Issuer**, revoke the credential on-chain.
 The local DB credential status is updated to `REVOKED` with transaction metadata.
 16. Generate a fresh challenge/proof and verify again; observe a **Rejected** result because the credential is revoked.

-Seeded demo users are mapped to local Hardhat signer accounts so wallet auth, issuer proof signing, presentation signing, and on-chain writes can be demonstrated without creating extra records.
+Seeded demo users are mapped to local Hardhat signer accounts so wallet , issuer proof signing, presentation signing, and on-chain writes can be demonstrated without creating extra records.

 ## Useful Commands